1. The HG&E Residential Energy Conservation Program (RECP) is available to residential customers for owner-occupied properties with 4 units or less.

 a.
 If the previous RECP balance is completely paid off, then the assistance levels listed above shall apply.

 b.
 If there is an outstanding balance on the previous RECP assistance, the new assistance will be limited to the levels listed above minus the current balance.

 c.
-The $10,000 limit for Solar PV shall be the maximum level of assistance offered to a single customer at any time.
-Any existing or new energy efficient assistance shall reduce the Solar PV assistance, with the final amount not to exceed $10,000.
+The assistance limits defined above per property type shall be the maximum level of assistance offered to a single customer at any time.

 1. Assistance is granted at 0% interest.